 In larger companies, you may then progress to the role of group creative director, overseeing a handful of creative teams.
 Some then go on to become creative directors with responsibility for the entire creative department.
 This usually takes at least five to ten years of experience working on high-profile campaigns and winning industry awards.
 The effectiveness of your campaigns is vital to your success.

 Many successful copywriters go freelance, working across a number of agencies and clients, or set up their own agency, often in partnership with colleagues from the same original agency.
+International work is also possible, especially if you're writing for a specific industry sector.

 Career development will depend on the success of your campaigns.
 Working on an award-winning campaign will raise your profile and bring you industry recognition, which will increase the demand for your work.